moefuerst/dspace_ex/README.md

 ### Category error is not addressed
 No efforts are being made towards a “HAL-compatible client”.
 The “HATEOAS design” of the DSpace REST API is a pointless exercise.
 [JSON is not a hypermedia,](https://htmx.org/essays/hateoas/#hateoas-and-json) and HATEOAS doesn't solve any problems that we actually have.
 JSON APIs are [consumed by code, not humans with agency](https://intercoolerjs.org/2016/05/08/hatoeas-is-for-humans.html).

-### API Authentication and CSRF
+### API Authentication and "CSRF"
-A peculiarity of the DSpace REST API's design is the misapplication of CSRF protection— the API requires a CSRF token with all modifying requests (`POST`, `PUT`, `PATCH`, `DELETE`), even for non-browser clients.
+A peculiarity of the DSpace REST API's design is the misapplication of CSRF protection— the API requires a CSRF token with all unsafe methods (`POST`, `PUT`, `PATCH`, etc.), even for non-browser clients, even for the auth endpoint.

 At the moment, this library doesn't abstract this uncommon requirement.
 You must:

 1. Make an initial `GET` request (to any endpoint) to receive a CSRF token
 2. Use that token to authenticate via login (if necessary)
-3. Keep using the token (which may be refreshed) for all subsequent modifying requests
+3. Keep using the token (which may be refreshed) for all subsequent unsafe methods

 For your convenience, the request building pipeline will fail fast if a CSRF token is not provided for modifying operations (i.e. before actually making the request).
+Additionally, the `DSpace.Api` module provides the helper functions `with_token_from_response/2` and `extract_csrf/1` (see docs) to help you manage the token.

 ### Compatibility